Outside Fortress Europe Excerpt

 Taken together, these ‘market-facts-of-life’ present the following strategic marketing implications:

-- Company alertness and business environment sensitivity is paramount and business-mission critical;
+- Company alertness and business environment sensitivity are paramount and business-mission critical.

 - A balanced portfolio must be achieved.